molily/molily.de/_posts/2017-07-20-android-browsers.md

 When exiting UC Browser using the Android back button, I’m asked if I want to clear browsing history or add UC to home screen.
 I choose “do not ask again”.

+But wait, there’s even more.
 When connecting the device to charger, a dialog pops up and asks me to enable “UC Smart Charging” “including hot recommendations and ads”.
 Creepy!

 ### Nifty usability features